Viva Technology

 Viva Technology, or VivaTech, is an annual technology conference, dedicated to innovation and startups, held in Paris, France.
 VivaTech was founded in 2016 by Publicis Groupe and Groupe Les Echos.
 The first two days of VivaTech are for startups, investors, executives, students and academics, and it is open to the general public on the third day.

 2016

-The first year of VivaTech was held from 30 June to 2 July 2016 in Paris, and gathered 45,000 visitors including 5,000 startup companies.
+The first year of VivaTech was held from the 30th of June to the 2nd of July 2016 in Paris, and gathered 45,000 visitors including more than 5,000 startup companies.

 2017

-In 2017, VivaTech was held at Paris expo Porte de Versailles from 14 to 16 June in Paris.
-In attendance were 6,000 startup firms, 1,400 investors, and 1,500 journalists.
+In 2017, VivaTech was held at Paris Expo Porte de Versailles from June 14th to June 16th in Paris.
+In attendance were 6,000+ startup firms, 1,400+ investors, and 1,500+ journalists.
 French President Emmanuel Macron delivered the keynote address and announced the creation of a 10-billion Euro fund for innovation and the launch of a French technology visa for international entrepreneurs.

 One thousand startups were exhibited in 20 open innovation "labs" sponsored by corporate groups (AccorHotels, Air France, KLM, Airbus, BNPP, La Poste, Cisco, Engie, Carrefour, LVMH, RATP Group, SNCF, Sodexo, Sanofi, Orange, TF1, Talan, Pari mutuel urbain, Vinci Energies, Valeo).

 Speakers including Eric Schmidt, Daniel Zhang and John Collison were also in attendance.